“The Latest Status Symbol For Hamptons Elite Is Adopting A Highway”

 Despite being on the wrong side of the road, as it were, he says he’s happy to give back to the community — and get recognition for doing so.
 “My friend called and said, ‘I always wanted to have my sign on the highway!’ ” says Guberman.
-“It’s really nice to actually have some measure of acknowledgment.
+“It’s really nice actually to have some measure of acknowledgment.
 It’s not like having a blimp up in the air.”

-Other business owners like Jill and Bobby Zarin have also joined the program and over the years have hoped to add additional signs but have had no luck due to limited availability.
+Other business owners like Jill and Bobby Zarin have also joined the program and, over the years, have hoped to add additional signs but have had no luck due to limited availability.

 Jill and Bobby Zarin — who have enjoyed a plum sign for their business, Zarin Fabrics, on Route 27 in Southampton for a decade — would also like a second location to broadcast a more personal message (“Jill loves Bobby”).

 But, Jill Zarin reports, there’s nothing left worth having.
-“There’s definitely a waiting list — location, location, location, like any real estate.”
+“There’s a waiting list — location, location, location, like any real estate.”

 Another elite individual who loves the program is Donald Trump.

-To read the full article follow the link below:
+To read the full article, follow the link below:

 To be part of the solution and get your name or business on a sign call today.

-Availability is EXTREMELY limited!
+Availability is minimal!